 Harnesses & Leads

-Depending on where you hike; you may have to keep your dog on a leash at all times.
+Depending on where you hike, you may always have to keep your dog on a leash.
 Regardless, it is wise to always keep a leash with you.
-It’s considerate to restrain your dog when you encounter other people and or dogs on your hike.
+It’s considerate to restrain your dog when encountering other people or dogs on your hike.

 A good dog harness is an excellent bit of hiking gear for your dog as it offers so many benefits: